1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 2. Does the 1890 Indian Head Penny Have a Mint Mark?

 Only the 1908 and 1909 issues bear the “S” mint mark from San Francisco.
-Any 1890 penny displaying a mint mark should be examined carefully for authenticity.
+Any 1890 penny displaying a mint mark should be examined carefully for authenticity — it is almost certainly not genuine.

 3. How Can I Authenticate a 1890 Indian Head Penny?